-Indeed, that has been the favored approach for every major contender since then and interestingly enough, each of the winning bikes of the last six years emulates the old-school philosophy Devries has been touting for all these years: tuned flex patterns, more stable handling, and increased tire clearances but with otherwise standard frames.
-Only now frame designers were taking full advantage of carbon fiber’s anisotropic material properties and building machines that earlier Paris-Roubaix contenders could only dream of.
+Indeed, that has been the favoured approach for every major contender since then and, interestingly enough, each of the winning bikes of the last six years emulates the old-school philosophy Devries has been touting for all these years: tuned flex patterns, more stable handling, and increased tire clearances but with otherwise standard frames [Editor’s note: this was the case as of 2012, when this article was written].
+Only now frame designers are taking full advantage of carbon fibre’s anisotropic material properties and building machines that earlier Paris-Roubaix contenders could only dream of.

 Cervélo set the bar first with slightly modified versions of its groundbreaking R3.
 Cervélo tweaked the proven formula with 1cm of additional chain stay length plus a generous 50mm of fork rake to maintain proper weight distribution between the wheels.
-That combination kept all of the responsiveness and compliance of the proven giant chain stay/tiny seat stay design but added the toned-down handling and tire clearance needed to win cycling’s toughest one-day race.
+That combination kept all of the responsiveness and compliance of the proven giant chainstay/tiny seat stay design but added the toned-down handling and tyre clearance needed to win cycling’s toughest one-day race.

 Fabian Cancellara would earn that bike’s first cobblestone in 2006 with Team CSC, followed by teammate Stuart O’Grady on the same machine one year later.
 Fast forward to 2011 and Garmin-Cervélo workhorse Johan van Summeren would again put Cervélo on the top step with an updated version of the same formula.
 In between, similar R3s would finish second and third.

 That first-generation Roubaix was the target of much public ridicule for its so-called Zertz elastomeric in the seat stays and fork blades but the fact of the matter was that the technology was well proven and the bike’s ride quality was indisputable – it was very smooth.
-Subsequent iterations grew increasing more performance oriented with bigger front triangles, stiffer chain stays, lighter weights, and Zertz that grew even bigger and more prominent – and presumably more effective.
+Subsequent iterations grew increasingly more performance-oriented with bigger front triangles, stiffer chainstays, lighter weights, and Zertz that grew even bigger and more prominent – and presumably more effective.